catschooley/Timelapse-Interactive-Map/README.md

-# Timelapse of Oil and Gas from the 1970s until now
+# Utah's Oil and Gas: A Journey through Time